How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 How to Calculate

-3. Multiply the result of step 1 by the value by the standard deviation of the sample set.
+- Multiply the result of step 1 by the value by standard deviation of the sample set.

 HOW TO COLLECT REPEATED SAMPLES

 When performing a repeatability test, some people get confused on how to collect repeated samples.
-They believe that they must;
+They believe (or have been told) that they must;

 This is not true.

-Conducting a repeatability test following that process would be rigorous and time-consuming.
+Conducting a repeatability test following the process above would be rigorous and time-consuming.
+Additionally, this would be more like a reproducibility test than a repeatability test.

 Instead, think about how you could collect the data easier and faster if you were to follow this process;

-If your measurement equipment repeatedly samples results and refreshes the display, collect ‘n’ number of displayed results back to back over a short period of time.
+If your measurement equipment continuously samples and refreshes the display with new results, then collect ‘n’ number of displayed results back-to-back over a short period of time.

-Should your measurement equipment require manual sampling, repeat the process over and over again until you collect your desired number of samples.
+Should your measurement equipment require manual sampling, repeat the process again and again until you collect your desired number of samples.

-Do not break down your test set-up each sample and repeat.
-That process would actually be a form of reproducibility testing, not repeatability testing.
+Do not break down your test set-up after each sample and repeat.
+That process is actually form of reproducibility testing, not repeatability testing.

 HOW TO CALCULATE REPEATABILITY (SINGLE TEST)

-Analyzing the results of a single repeatability test is pretty simple.
-Just calculate the mean, standard deviation, degrees of freedom.
+Analyzing the results of a single repeatability test is simple.
+Just calculate the:

-In the sections below, you will learn how to perform these calculations in Excel.
+In the following sections, I will show you how to perform each of these calculations in Microsoft Excel.

 How to Calculate